-If parents are willing to work together to resolve the issues of child custody and visitation, they can negotiate an agreement.
+If parents are willing to work together to resolve child custody and visitation issues, they can negotiate an agreement.
 The parties in a custody dispute may prefer to have their positions negotiated by an attorney.
-Or they may negotiate themselves and consult their attorneys before finalizing the agreement.
+Otherwise, they may negotiate among themselves and consult their attorneys before finalizing the agreement.
 If the parties can agree, the family court can review and modify or approve the agreement.
 The family court will make the final custody order.
 They are the final decision-making authority.

 Alternative Dispute Resolution (ADR) and Child Custody

 Arbitration is a more structured ADR method, though it is rarely used in family law cases.
-A neutral third party makes the decision after hearing each side's arguments.
+A neutral third party will make the decision after hearing each side's arguments.
 In a child custody case, the arbitrator's decision is not necessarily final.
-The parties may still be able to resolve key issues at a later date, before they go to court.
+The parties may still be able to resolve key issues at a later date before they go to court.